Bootlegging (research and development): Permitted bootlegging

 Permitted bootlegging is research time where technical staff are allowed to spend a certain amount of their time working on 'pet-projects' in the hope that some day there is some return for the company.
 Famous examples of companies that follow such an initiative are 3M and Hewlett-Packard.
 They allow 10 to 15 percent of the working time for own product related interests.

 A well-known example of a permitted bootleg product is the yellow sticky Post-it note developed by Arthur Fry and Spencer Silver at 3M.

 Another famous example is Google, where employees are allowed to spend up to 20% of their work time in personal projects related to the company's business.
 Several services provided by Google such as Gmail, Google News, Orkut and AdSense were originally created by employees in their work time.

-When permitted bootlegging is open to member of an organization, regardless of function or seniority, it is called Grassroots innovation.
+When permitted bootlegging is open to any member of an organization, regardless of function or seniority, it is called Grassroots innovation.